Type 1 diabetes may also be known by a variety of other names, including the following:

 Immune-mediated diabetes.
 An autoimmune disorder in which the body's immune system destroys, or attempts to destroy, the cells in the pancreas that produce insulin.

 Immune-mediated diabetes is the most common form of type 1 diabetes, and the one generally referred to as type 1 diabetes.
 The information on this page refers to this form of type 1 diabetes.

-Type 1 diabetes accounts for about 5 percent of all diagnosed cases of diabetes in the U.S. Type 1 diabetes usually develops in children or young adults, but can start at any age.
+Type 1 diabetes accounts for 5 to 10 percent of all diagnosed cases of diabetes in the U.S. Type 1 diabetes usually develops in children or young adults, but can start at any age.

-The cause of type 1 diabetes is unknown, but it is believed to result from the immune system being triggered.
+The cause of type 1 diabetes is unknown, but it is believed that genetic and environmental factors (possibly viruses) may be involved.
 The body's immune system attacks and destroys the insulin producing cells in the pancreas.
 Insulin allows glucose to enter the cells of the body to provide energy.